Stably slice disks of links: Casson-Gordon invariants

-Next, we use Casson-Gordon invariants and Theorem~\ref{thm:CGGenus} to show that for appropriate choices of~$J_1,J_2,J_3$, the knot $R(J_1,J_2,J_3)$ has $4$--genus~$2$.
+Next, we use Casson-Gordon invariants and Theorem~\ref{thm:CGGenus} to show that for appropriate choices of~$J_1,J_2,J_3$, the knot $R(J_1,J_2,J_3)$ has $4$--genus~$2$; note that a glance at Figure~\ref{fig:CExample} shows that $g_4^{\op{top}}(R(J_1,J_2,J_3))\leq 2$.
 This will be based on a computation of the Casson-Gordon $\sigma$--invariant for satellite knots and will make use of the satellite formulas of Theorem~\ref{thm:AbchirSimplified}.

 A symmetrized Seifert matrix for $R(J_1,J_2,J_3)$ is given~by

 Using Remark~\ref{rem:LinkingFormSeifert}, this matrix presents~$H_1\big(\Sigma_2(R(J_1,J_2,J_3);\Z\big) \cong \Z_3^2 \oplus \Z_5^2$ and the linking form it supports.